nicsig/config/.config/mpv/scripts/README/interSubs.md

     $ cd ../lxml
     $ python3 -m pip install --user --upgrade .

-### Which influence does the version of my python interpreter (e.g. `v3.5` vs `v3.7`) has over an installed module?
+### Which influence does the version of my python interpreter (e.g. `v3.5` vs `v3.7`) has over an installed library?

-It  determines  the  installation  location  of the  module,  and  which  python interpreter will be able to use the latter.
+It  determines  the installation  location  of  the  library, and  which  python interpreter will be able to use the latter.

-Each python version has its own modules.
+Each python version has its own libraries.
-For  example, if  you have  python3.5 and  python3.7, and  you've installed  the module `six` with both of them:
+For  example, if  you have  python3.5 and  python3.7, and  you've installed  the library `six` with both of them:

     $ python3.5 -m pip install --user --upgrade six
     $ python3.7 -m pip install --user --upgrade six